vaishnavika14/minimal/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/vaishnavika14/minimal/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ###  Project :Fraud Detection

 Fraud detection is a set of processes and analyses that allow businesses to identify and prevent unauthorized financial activity.
 This can include fraudulent credit card transactions, identify theft, cyber hacking, insurance scams, and more.